 Hunters can take steps to minimize or eliminate hounds entering property without permission from the landowner.

-• Only release hounds on property where you have permission.
-Releasing hounds with the intent of going on property where you do not have permission is illegal.
+- Only release hounds on property where you have permission.
+Releasing hounds on property where you do not have permission to hunt is illegal.

-• Only use hounds that are appropriate for the size of the property you have permission to hunt.
-The smaller the property, the smaller the hound.
+- Only use hounds that are appropriate for the size of the property you have permission to hunt.
+When hunting smaller tracts of land, consider utilizing smaller packs of hounds as well as hounds that do not range long distances.
 Consider using a different breed of hunting dog if conditions warrant it.

-• Never use hounds to intentionally chase deer off property you do not have permission to hunt.
+- Never use hounds to intentionally chase game off property you do not have permission to hunt.

 Hound Hunting Technology